Can we have our wedding at my parents’ house?

 We live overseas but will be returning to Northern Ireland for our wedding.
 Can we work together from a distance?

 Yes, that’s fine.
-I am used to working with couples who live abroad with communication being via Skype and email.
-You will probably want to meet in the flesh before the big day if possible; this often happens at the wedding rehearsal.
+I am used to working with couples who live abroad with communication being via WhatsApp, Zoom and email.
+You will probably want to meet in the flesh before the big day if possible; this often happens at the wedding rehearsal a day or so before.